 You are missing heaven and that’s why we are compelled to give you 10 compelling reasons to resent staying home over the long weekend, last month.

-1. The Journey – An excuse to find yourself through the bus windows
+1. The Journey: Find yourself through the bus windows

 Enough of the glorious roads.
 Let’s drive through the mountains, over the rivers, by the rivers and keep aside the excitement of reaching somewhere.
 The entire journey in itself is a true revelation of the self.
 Numerous hills, several streams and uncountable seconds – the views on the way to Joshimath(base to Auli) will compel you to break from the monotones of your daily life.